topel/fairseq_severin/examples/wavlm/README.md

 - The tutorial assumes your audio files are sampled at **16000 Hz**, and are of duration **higher** than at least **25 ms**.
 Furthermore, the pretraining was tested for audio files carrying only a single extension type : Either the **.flac** or **.wav** format.
 The pretraining might behave differently (or even crash) if these conditions are not respected.
 Make sure to uniformize your dataset by either over/down sampling your files (to match the 16 kHz), and/or converting them to the same format.

-The location of your audio files do not really matter AS LONG as they can be retrieved from an unique path.
+The location of your audio files does not really matter AS LONG as they can be retrieved from an unique path.
 **Ex :**
  * **unique/location/to/audio**
     * **dir1**